 - Medications: Some medications, like antihistamines, decongestants, and antidepressants, can cause dry eyes as a side effect.

 - Meibomian Gland Dysfunction (MGD): The Meibomian glands are responsible for producing the oily layer of tears, which prevents evaporation.
 If these glands become blocked or dysfunctional, it can lead to evaporative dry eye.
-This condition is often related to chronic eyelid inflammation (meibomitis).
+This condition is often related to chronic eyelid inflammation (meibomi).

 Symptoms of Dry Eyes: